mcnic16/low-cholesterol-food/README.md

 6. to change my username and password

-This will be added at a later date
+This will be added at a later date due to time constraints.

 7. to delete my account and all recipes I've created

-This will be added at a later date
+This will be a later date due to time constraints.

 8. to have the ability to use the site on all modern browsers